Skye-XD/desktop-icons-ng/README.md

 **NEW FEATURES**

 - [x] Can Make Links on the Desktop on Drag and Drop from Nautilus.
 Pressing the Alt button on drag modifies the drop to ask the user to Copy, Move or Make Links at the destination.
+This unfortunately does not work in X11 as pressing the button does not modify the drop Gdk.DragAction.
+Shift forces a move, Control forces Copy in both Wayland and X11.

 - [x] Links are checked just before launching them, in case they got broken in the background with no recent desktop refresh.
 If they are broken the icon is updated to the broken link icon, and the error dialog is popped up correctly.
 The reverse is also true, if a broken link resolves correctly as the target re-appeared, the link is opened and the icon updated to the correct icon.